revueltai/vue-simple-transitions/README.md

 | v-anim-delay | `number` | `500` | Sets the transition-delay to the element/component. |
 | v-anim-duration | `number` | `500` | Sets the transition-duration to the element/component. |

-## Sandbox
+## Example
-Check out the sandbox [here](https://github.com/revueltai/vue-simple-transitions/tree/main/example).
+Check out the example project [here](https://github.com/revueltai/vue-simple-transitions/tree/main/example).